Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 Why DIY methods (string, OTC freezing kits) usually leave a mark

 String-tying restricts blood supply but doesn’t address the base cleanly, and the tag often reforms or leaves a hyperpigmented dot.
-Drugstore freeze kits aren’t cold enough to fully destroy the tissue and frequently scar surrounding skin.
-In-office radiofrequency is precise enough to vaporize only the tag, leaving the surrounding tissue intact and minimizing both scarring and pigment change.
+Drugstore freeze kits aren’t cold enough to fully destroy the tissue and frequently scar the skin around the tag.
+In-office radiofrequency is precise enough to vaporize only the tag, leaving the surrounding tissue intact and keeping both scarring and pigment change to a minimum.
 Skin types I to VI welcome.

 Recovery

 You’ll have a small scab where each tag sat.
-It falls off naturally within 5 to 10 days.
-We send you home with aftercare ointment and clear instructions — keep it dry, don’t pick.
+It falls off on its own within 5 to 10 days.
+We send you home with aftercare ointment and clear instructions.
+Keep it dry, don’t pick.
 Most patients are makeup-ready within a week and tans-on-vacation-ready within three weeks.
 Sunscreen is required during healing to prevent post-inflammatory hyperpigmentation.

 What it costs and what to expect